Victoria County Courthouse in Victoria, Texas

 Victoria County sits at the geographic crossroads of South Texas, with the city of Victoria serving as a regional hub for healthcare, petrochemical, and agricultural industries.
 The county’s economy has diversified since the oil price cycles of the 1980s, and residential values have responded to consistent employment and population stability.

-In 2023, roughly 52% of protests filed in Victoria County resulted in a value reduction.
+8,265 ARB protests were filed in Victoria County in 2024; 22% of protests resolved through the informal process received a value reduction, and 92% of written ARB determinations lowered the appraised value (Texas Comptroller, 2024 Appraisal District Operations Survey).
 With a substantial residential market and established comparable sales data, this is a county where property owners who do their homework consistently win at informal settlements.
 Start with your CAD account and pull the recent sales.

 Property Tax Protest Service